-The Argentine government has placed currency limitations on withdrawals of funds.
+The Argentine government may again place currency limitations on withdrawals of funds.

-The Argentine government, led by populist president Cristina Fernández, has instituted economic controls that include limiting the ability recently of individuals and companies to exchange local currency (Argentine peso) into U.S. dollars and to transfer funds out of the country.
+Through 2015, the Argentine government, led by then president Cristina Fernández, instituted economic controls that include limiting the ability recently of individuals and companies to exchange local currency (Argentine peso) into U.S. dollars and to transfer funds out of the country.
 Public reports state that government officials are micromanaging money flows by limiting dollar purchases and discouraging dividend payments and international wire transfers.
 As a result of these controls, Argentine companies currently have limited access to U.S. dollars through regular channels (e.g., banks) and consumers are facing difficulty withdrawing and exchanging invested funds.
-Given the Company's investment in Argentinian projects and developments, its ability to mobilize and access funds may be affected by the above-mentioned political actions.
+Given the Company's investment in Argentinian projects and developments, its ability to mobilize and access funds may be affected by the abovementioned political actions.